instasent/instasent-php-lib/README.md

-Welcome to __Instasent PHP SDK__.
-This repository contains Instasent's PHP SDK and samples for REST API.
+Welcome to **Instasent PHP SDK**.
+This repository contains PHP SDK for Instasent's REST API.

+# Notice!

+> **Verify** product is currently deprecated and will be removed in the next release.
+The same functionality can be easily implemented by sending an SMS.
+If you need help migrating please contact us

 ## Installation

-You can install **instasent-php-lib** via composer or by downloading the source.

-#### Via Composer:

-You need to run:
+The easiest way to install the SDK is either via composer:

 ```
-composer require "instasent/instasent-php-lib"
+composer require instasent/instasent-php-lib
 ```

-#### Via ZIP file:
+or manually by downloading the source:

 [Click here to download the source (.zip)](https://github.com/instasent/instasent-php-lib/zipball/master)